 - Thrill (e.g. to prove how strong and brave you are).

-Can you think of any other reasons for the torture of animals within our society?
-Then just write me a comment and I'll add them here in this paragraph.
+Can you think of any other reasons why animals are tortured in our society?
+Just write me a comment and I'll add them here in this paragraph.

 Perhaps we will never be able to make up for what we have done to the animals.
-Nevertheless, we have the chance to ensure that animal cruelty comes to an end, at least in the future.
-In any case, it is important that you always stick to your animal-friendly attitude and don't let others tempt you into any misdeeds just to belong to them for a moment.
-One does not want to belong to animal abusers.
-Animals are sentient beings and not things.
-Here are some advice, information and recommendations that anyone can use to reduce and stop the mistreatment of animals.
+Nevertheless, we have the chance to ensure that cruelty to animals comes to an end, at least in the future.
+In any case, it is important that you always stick to your animal-friendly attitude and don't let others tempt you to commit any misdeeds just to be part of them for a moment.
+You don't want to belong to animal abusers.
+Animals are sentient beings, not things.
+Here is some advice, information and recommendations that anyone can use to reduce and stop the mistreatment of animals.

-If you want to do something about the mistreatment of animals, you have to look more closely and often regularly.
-Sometimes you can spot animal cruelty directly from an animal abuser's active involvement - but often only after looking several times.
-Here are some tips for spotting this constant animal abuse:
+If you want to do something about the mistreatment of animals, you have to take a closer and often regular look.
+Sometimes you can recognize animal cruelty directly through the active influence of an animal abuser - but often only after looking several times.
+Here are some tips for recognizing this constant animal abuse:

 - Are there any unusual wounds on the animal?